prupireddy/ComoEEG-NN-MATLAB/README.txt

 -Each of the programs have their own readme in the metadata section, are documented.
 This is more of a broad explanation.

--There are three scripts (in order of execution):
+-There are three MATLAB scripts (in order of execution):

 1. EDF_to_MFile: Converts the raw EEG from EDF file format into MATLAB format and performs spatial difference preprocessing.
 Input: Patient #(insert patient number).edf - raw EDF EEG